feature-image

 Wide receiver Jordan Clay has shown commendable growth and stood out in practice.
 The former 4-star recruit from San Antonio completed all his reps in the first scrimmage of the practice.
 Yet another example that Fisch and his coaching staff have brought in a crop of freshmen that is ready to make an impact early.

 As is often the case in football, the injury bug struck again during practice, this time sidelining running back Jordan Washington.
-He suffered a major neck injury, and medical staff immediately immobilized him on a stretcher and rushed him to the hospital.
-He is out for the rest of the season, a setback for the Huskies, as they lose their fastest runner.
+He suffered a neck injury, and medical staff immediately immobilized him on a stretcher and rushed him to the hospital.
+He is out for the rest of the spring practice, a setback for the Huskies, as they lose one of their fastest runners.
 Fisch spoke about his RB’s condition on a radio interview.

 “Jordan’s doing well right now, but there’s going to be some rehab and recovery involved here,” Fisch said.
 “So, we’re not going to see him the rest of spring.”